AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/use-vibes-sms-messages-in-smart-list-triggers-and-filters.md

 After you [create a Vibes SMS message](/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message.md), you'll want to use smart list triggers and filters within a smart campaign to get the benefits.
 Here's how.

-1. In My Marketo, click **Marketing Activities**.
+1. In My Marketo, click **[!UICONTROL Marketing Activities]**.

    ![](assets/image2016-7-28-9-3a48-3a32.png)

 1. Choose a smart campaign in which you want to use your SMS asset.
-Drag over a trigger, such as the popular **Fills Out Form**.
+Drag over a trigger, such as the popular **[!UICONTROL Fills Out Form]**.

    ![](assets/fills-out-form-pull-over.jpg)